gateio/gateapi-java/docs/SpotApi.md

         String currencyPair = "BTC_USDT"; // String | Currency pair
         Integer limit = 100; // Integer | Maximum number of records to be returned in a single list String lastId = "12345"; // String | Specify list staring point using the `id` of last record in previous list-query results
-        Boolean reverse = false; // Boolean | Whether the id of records to be retrieved should be smaller than the last_id specified- true: Retrieve records where id is smaller than the specified last_id- false: Retrieve records where id is larger than the specified last_idDefault to false.
+        Boolean reverse = false; // Boolean | Whether the id of records to be retrieved should be less than the last_id specified.
+Default to false.
 When `last_id` is specified.
 Set `reverse` to `true` to trace back trading history; `false` to retrieve latest tradings.
 No effect if `last_id` is not specified.
         Long from = 1627706330L; // Long | Start timestamp of the query
         Long to = 1635329650L; // Long | Time range ending, default to current time Integer page = 1; // Integer | Page number